xiyasong/Genomics_platform/docs/Allele_Frequency_Tools.md

 ---
 ### CNVs/SVs investigation based on DECIPHER database
 <img width="1197" alt="image" src="https://github.com/user-attachments/assets/4458a96a-8810-4613-9ce5-a4effa740842" />
 1. **The search tab for the genes/regions of interest**
-2. **Quick examples of searching formats**
+3. **Quick examples of searching formats**
 Here, we provided 3 different ways of searching: 1) by gene name 2) by band information and 3) by chromosome positions.
-Clicking any of them will automatically applies the example search
+Clicking any of them will automatically applies the example search and showing the searching results.
+4.

 <img width="1186" alt="image" src="https://github.com/user-attachments/assets/de2768dd-0fcf-4742-9f87-5320efedadea" />